hlb-git/WeeRent/README.md

 # WeeRent
-Collaborative Portfolio Project That Aims to Solve Accommodation Problem for Corps Members
+Collaborative Portfolio Project That Aims to Solve Accommodation Problems for Corps Members